landoty/landoty.github.io/_pages/about.md

 social: true
 ---

-I am an undergraduate student at the University of Kansas, studying computer science with an emphasis in security.
-I am set to complete my undergraduate studies in the Spring of 2024 while also beginning my graduate studies under the direction of Dr. Prasad Kulkarni.
+I am a graduate student at the University of Kansas, studying computer science with an emphasis in systems security and programming languages.
+I am currently working on a project evaluating the effect of source language on binary analysis tools - particularly, BSim, a binary similarity tool included in the Ghidra SRE Framework.
+I am advised by [Dr. Prasad Kulkarni](http://www.ittc.ku.edu/~kulkarni/) and am set to defend my Masters Thesis in the Spring of 2025!

-During my time at KU, I have discovered a passion for computer science as it relates to computer and systems security and have dedicated the majority of my young academic career pursuing these interests.
-Recently, I have found a specific interest in program anaylsis, software reverse engineering, and exploit development.
+During my time at KU, I have discovered a passion for both security and programming languages, so I tend to spend time thinking about how language constructs and compilers affect certain security properties.
+I particularly enjoy building better tools for RE/VR practicioners, applying concepts from the PL community.
+I also do a bit of reverse engineering work and am currently working on my Offensive Security Exploit Developer certification.

-I am passionate about applying these interests to the security of critical software systems including general computing platforms as well as mobile, embedded, and real-time systems.
-After completing my degrees at KU, I intend on pursuing post-graduate work in a research and development role.
+Feel free to reach out if you are interested in collaborating!